 Find a comfortable place to do your breathing exercises where you won’t be disturbed.
 You can sit or lie on your back, but do not do this exercise whilst driving or standing up.

 Once you’re comfortable, you can start to breathe in and out 30 times.
 This is essentially deep breathing at a steady pace in and out through the mouth.
 Inhale fully but don’t exhale all the way out.
 As you inhale you should feel your belly rise and on the exhale, you should feel your belly fall.
 It may feel a bit like you are hyperventilating, but you are in control.
 Like me, you may also feel a tingling or lightheaded sensation throughout your whole body, when you do this for the first time.
 This is perfectly normal.

-I understand point two might not be completely straightforward, so here’s a short video below featuring Wim Hof being interviewed by JoeRogan.
-Skip to three minutes in and Wim Hof starts to demonstrate the breathing technique.
+I understand point two might not be completely straightforward, so I created a short video (My first ever YouTube video!) below demonstrating the Wim Hof power breath.

 3. Hold your breath